xpack/web-doxygen/website/docs/api/files/src-datetime-h.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>Return a string representation for a given std::tm value that is formatted according to the pattern given by a format.</p>
+Return a string representation for a given std::tm value that is formatted according to the pattern given by a format.

 <dl class="doxyParamsList">